blouk/AR-Count/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and [jsartoolkit5](https://github.com/artoolkit/jsartoolkit5)
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and use [jsartoolkit5](https://github.com/artoolkit/jsartoolkit5) library.

 # Count number of markers